 Join the Sarcoma UK Support Line on Facebook Live

-Sarcoma Specialist Nurse, Helen Stradling will be taking your questions live on Facebook on Thursday 5 July, so if there is anything you ever wanted to ask about anything related to sarcoma, this is the time.
+Sarcoma Specialist Nurse, Helen Stradling will be taking your questions live on Facebook at 1:30pm, Thursday 5 July, so if there is anything you ever wanted to ask about anything related to sarcoma, this is the time.

 Send in your question during the broadcast or, in advance to the Support Line, marking it for Facebook and telling us whether we can use your name.

 Let's make as much noise together as we can during Sarcoma Awareness Week.